Safety and Efficacy

 • Concomitant Medical Conditions: BONJESTA® has anticholinergic properties and, therefore, should be used with caution in women with increased intraocular pressure, narrow angle glaucoma, stenosing peptic ulcer, pyloroduodenal obstruction, or bladder-neck obstruction.

 • Interference with Urine Screen for Methadone, Opiates and Phencyclidine Phosphate (PCP): There have been reports of false positive urine screening tests for methadone, opiates, and PCP with doxylamine succinate/pyridoxine hydrochloride use.
-Women should be informed that use of BONJESTA® may result in false positive urine drug screening for methadone, opiates and PCP.
+Women should be informed that use of BONJESTA® may result in false positive urine drug screening for methadone, opiates, and PCP.

-Adverse Reactions: The most common adverse reaction (≥5 percent and exceeding the rate in placebo) is somnolence.
+The most common adverse reaction (≥5 percent and exceeding the rate in placebo) is somnolence.

-Drug-Food Interactions: BONJESTA® should be taken on an empty stomach with a glass of water.
+BONJESTA® should be taken on an empty stomach with a glass of water.

-Drug Interactions: Severe drowsiness can occur when used in combination with alcohol or other sedating medications.
+Severe drowsiness can occur when used in combination with alcohol or other sedating medications.

 Use in Specific Populations: